 Many of the operating settings of this unit are programmable.
 They can be changed whenever necessary through a computer-based Learn RoutineTM.
-The Valet®/program push-button switch, plugged into the blue port is used together with a programmed transmitter to change the settings.
+In order to access Learn RoutineTM, the jumper underneath the sliding door on the module must be in the learn position (see page 9).
+The Valet® /Program push-button switch, plugged into the blue port is used together with a programmed transmitter to change the settings.
 To program settings remember: Door, Key, Choose, Transmit and Release.